SIDN/spin/doc/web_api.md

 * id (integer): the unique identifier of the message
 * message (string): the message to show to the user
+* messageKey (string): a unique message key that can be used for i18n
 * timestamp (integer): A UNIX timestamp (seconds since epoch), set to the time the message was created.
 * deviceMac (string, optional): The MAC address of the device this notification refers to
 * deviceName (string, optional): The name of the device this notification refers to, see /spin_api/devices for information on what value is used for the name